fico-xpress/insight-dashboards/readme.md

 dependencyCheck: false,         // should the dependency check be run automatically
 dependencyPollingInterval: 5,   // seconds frequency for running the dependency check
 dependencyPath: "/",            // repository path relative to the app that the dependency check starts from
-dependencyExclusions: []        // folders to exclude from the dependency check
+dependencyExclusions: []        // full paths of folders to exclude from the dependency check
 ```

 ### Considerations for dashboard development